 There are plenty of makeup guru’s out there that teach you how to highlight, blend and contour.
-But if you’re looking for just a little extra glow and color without a half-hour makeup routine, then where do you turn?
+But these full-on makeup routines can take an enormous amount of time for those of us who aren’t trained MUA’s.
+So, if you’re looking for just a little extra glow and color without a half-hour makeup routine, then where do you turn?

 This is where bronzers come in.
 Bronzers may be the ultimate tool for giving your cheeks a healthy, radiant glow without the semi-permanence of a self-tanner or the damaging effects of a suntan or tanning bed.
 They add the shimmer of a day spent on the beach and enhance your skin tone without completely masking it.